 Back to the home page

-With a couple of changes in the settings, you can improve the performance of Firefox in Ubuntu Linux.
+With a couple of changes in the settings, you can improve the performance of Firefox in Ubuntu or Linux Mint.
 These tweaks will make this fine web browser leaner and cleaner.

 The price you pay is a small decrease in user friendliness, but it's not much.
 The privacy gain is huge, and outweighs this price by far.